Akira-Hayasaka/ofxGLEditor/README.md

 ### Font

-You will need a monospaced font for best effect.
+You will need a monospaced font as variable width fonts are not currently supported.
 PrintChar21.ttf is included with the example projects.